acw414/eLISA/README.md

 ***THINGS TO ADD***
   - things the user should know in advance - hoffman/originr (to the readme)
-  - format of the file
+  - format of the file - each sequence entry must be on a new line
   - requirements that the user needs on the bioinformatics end
   - more comments in the code itself
   - add comments to bit saying you're mporting/loading things